 What should I discuss with my healthcare provider before using anakinra (Kineret)?

-Anakinra is in the FDA pregnancy category B. This means that it is not expected to harm an unborn baby.
-Do not use anakinra without first talking to your doctor if you are pregnant or could become pregnant during treatment.
+FDA pregnancy category B. Anakinra is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment.

-It is not known whether anakinra passes into breast milk.
-Do not use anakinra without first talking to your doctor if you are breast-feeding a baby.
+It is not known whether anakinra passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

 How should I use anakinra (Kineret)?